|On-Site Permaculture Design Training|

 What this training doesn't cover: While this training includes the application of permaculture prinicples and methodologies to site design, it doesn’t go into the level of detail around subjects such as soil, water, energy and buildings provided on a full permaculture design course (PDC).

-By the end of the training participants will:
+By the end of the training: